edmondchuc/flask-htmx/README.rst

 You might be interested on adding
 `htmx response headers <https://htmx.org/reference/#response_headers>`_ to your response.
-Use :code:`htmx_flask.make_response` for that.
+Use :code:`flask_htmx.make_response` for that.
 For example, instead of:

 .. code-block:: python